-A little YouTube fame can be yours through a simple remix like “Nyan Cat [original]“.
-With over 20 million views, this little gem has made the most of an animated GIF created by prguitarman and a song by daniwell-P/Momone Momo UTAU since it was posted on April 5, 2011.
+A little YouTube fame can be yours through a simple remix like “Nyan Cat.”
+With 187+ million views, this little gem has made the most of an animated GIF created by prguitarman and a song by daniwell-P/Momone Momo UTAU since it was posted on April 5, 2011.

 The Nyan Cat video meme began to really take off when Mike Pomranz, writer for the tosh.0 blog, declared a Nyan Cat Party on April 15, 2011.
 Mike later followed up with Let’s Have Another Nyan Cat Party! and The End of Nyan Cat.